rocky-linux/documentation/en/rocky/8/guides/rocky-8-installation.md

 Finally, complete the entire procedure by clicking the Reboot System button.
 The system will reboot itself.
             ​
 ### Log In
 The system is now set up and ready for use.
-You will see the adorable GNU/Linux console To log onto the system, type super at the login prompt and press enter.
-At the Password prompt, type 04erty!302021 (rockstar’s password) and press enter.
+You will see the adorable Rocky Linux console.

+To log onto the system, type rockstar at the login prompt and press enter.

+At the Password prompt, type `04302021` (rockstar’s password) and press enter.